Anne Smith (academic): Academic career

 Smith completed a BHSc in Home Science at the University of Otago in 1963, and then completed a BA in Education at both Otago and Auckland Universities in 1965.
 She then undertook an MEd at the University of Alberta in 1969, and then completed a PhD titled Verbalization and selective attention in discrimination shift problems there in 1971.
 She was supported during her PhD by a Commonwealth Scholarship and an Izaack Walton Killam Memorial Fellowship.
 After Smith finished her PhD, she and her husband spent two years working for an experimental tertiary education institution in Halifax, Nova Scotia.

 In 1974, Smith was appointed as a lecturer in education and human development at the University of Otago.
 By this time she had two young girls, making her research on quality early childhood education especially relevant.
 She was instrumental in getting the Dunedin Community Childcare Association established.
 She also made four films, including Blue for a Girl, about gender stereotyping.

 Smith became the inaugural director of the Children's Issues Centre at the University of Otago in 1995.
 Her work focused in ways to improve children's lives, especially in times of stress such as when parents divorce.
 She worked to ban physical punishment of children.
+Notable doctoral students of Smith's include Nicola Taylor, who succeeded her as director of the Centre.

 Her book Understanding Children's Development was first published in 1982, became a standard text, and is in its fifth edition (now titled Understanding children and childhood).